Wind a Risk as California Fires Keep Tens of Thousands Away

 Scientists have said climate change has made California much drier, meaning trees and other plants are more flammable.
 October and November are traditionally the worst months for fires, but already this year 8,600 wildfires in the state have scorched a record 6,400 square miles (16,600 square kilometers) and destroyed about 9,200 homes, businesses and other buildings.
 There have been 31 deaths.

 Rodriguez reported from San Francisco.
-Associated Press writer Amy Taxin in Orange County, California, contributed to this report.
+Associated Press writers Stefanie Dazio in Los Angeles and Amy Taxin in Orange County contributed to this report.